im-github-training/1-introduction-to-github/.github/steps/2-step.md

 If you're seeing this, it means you passed Lesson 1, great job!

+In today's lesson, we'll learn about how to handle a few common scenarios.

 Let's start by creating a branch for today's work!

 <!--